blue-build/modules/modules/brew/README.md

 ### Analytics

-Brew analytics are used to anonymously collect the information about Brew usage & system, in order to improve the experience of Brew users.
+The Homebrew project uses analytics to anonymously collect the information about Brew usage & your system in order to improve the experience of Brew users.

 #### `brew-analytics` (optional: boolean, default: true)
 Determines whether to opt-out of Brew analytics.
 When set to true, analytics are enabled.